teach-afp/www/input/lecture6.md

   ```

 * We would like to implement a monad with a read-only environment since bindings
-  are immutable
+  are immutable.

-* One alternative is to hard-wire it into the interpreter
+* One alternative is to hard-wire it into the interpreter:

   ```haskell
   eval :: Env -> Expr -> Eval Value